OliseNS/Blazetection/README.md

-# Blazetection
+# Inferno

-Blazetection is an intelligent real-time detection and alert system, primarily designed to run on devices like the Raspberry Pi.
+Inferno is an intelligent real-time detection and alert system, primarily designed to run on devices like the Raspberry Pi.
 It combines advanced AI-based video analysis with hardware sensors to detect fire, smoke, motion, and faces, then delivers instant notifications and alarms via Telegram and on-device actions.
+Olisemeka Nmarkwe, the team leader of Neural2Lang for the Computer Architecture class, created the software and optimized the ML models.
+The teammates Brian Britton, Angel Njoku, and Collin Cowart contributed with research, funding, presentation, and hardware.

 ---